A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 1. Select the Relative option.

-2. Select an option from the Report Date Range drop-down list.
+2. Select an option from the Relative Date drop-down list.

 3. If Custom is selected, enter a numeric value and select a measure of time from the drop-down list.